Empower the Workforce With A Culture of Peer-to-Peer Recognition

 Another great peer-to-peer recognition idea is to have point-based peer awards.
 For this, you need to enable a system that authorizes the employees to give away points while appreciating their peers.

-And you can do it with the assistance of Vantage Circle's AI-powered recognition platform.
+And you can do it with Vantage Circle's AI-powered recognition platform.
 With the platform, you can set the desired budget for your employees and assign specific roles within the team.
 Once everything is set, the employees can start appreciating their peers while incentivizing the awards with points.

 3. Physical Display Boards